ibm-cloud-docs/cloud-databases/hosting-models.md

 ## Switching hosting models
 {: #hosting-models-switching}

 To switch to or between Shared and Isolated Compute, select your **hosting type** from either Shared Compute or Isolated Compute.
+{: ui}

-On the CLI, API, or Terraform, add a new `host_flavor` parameter.
+To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
 Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
 For more detailed instructions, commands, and parameters, see your database specific page.
+{: cli}

+To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
+Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
+For more detailed instructions, commands, and parameters, see your database specific page.
+{: api}

+To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
+Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
+For more detailed instructions, commands, and parameters, see your database specific page.
+{: terraform}

 Switching hosting models does not cause downtime, as this is not a backup and restore migration.
 Instead, the same process is applied as for updates or database instance scaling.
 The database processes will perform a rolling restart, causing existing connections to be dropped.
 Thus, the recommendation is as always to ensure that your application has retry and reconnect logic to immediately re-establish a connection.